Suspect sought after man found covered in blood inside N.H. pizza shop

 The man was taken to an area hospital with non-life-threatening injuries.
 No shots were fired during the brazen attack, police said.

-The suspect fled the scene before police could arrive at the scene.
+The suspect fled the scene before police could arrive.
 The individual is described as a white man, 5 foot 7, with a medium build.
-He was seen wearing a dark jacket, dark hat and dark pants.
+He was seen wearing a dark jacket, a dark hat and dark pants.

+The owner of Pizza Express said the victim tried to fight off the attacker, but that he was overpowered and pistol whipped.

+“He tried to box the guy,” Peter Houliaris said.
+“He had a gun.
+He hit him with a gun.”

-Police believe the suspect exited First Nutrition through a back door and fled in a dark-colored pickup truck was seen leaving the area.
+Police believe the suspect exited First Nutrition through a back door and took off in a dark-colored pickup truck that was seen leaving the area.

 Anyone with information is asked to contact the Manchester Police Department.